‘My Favorite Year,’ comic salute to TV’s golden age, hits 40

 O’Toole asked if the date been tailored to each actor who’d been pitched the project.
 When told it wasn’t, he replied, “That’s my birthday, and that’s how old I am.
 Therefore, I must do the film.”

-(The cemetery scene was filmed but cut when it proved too downbeat for test audiences, Benjamin said.)
+(The cemetery scene was filmed but cut when test audiences had a more upbeat response to what now concludes the movie, Benjamin said.)

 O’Toole proved a breeze during filming.
 Benjamin recalled expressing concern to him about a scene in which the actor’s head would hit an unpadded tile wall.
 “I was trained in music hall, ” the English-born O’Toole said, referring to his country’s version of vaudeville.
 “I can do this all day.”